Marketing Agency

 - Compliance or privacy rules make outsourcing hard or risky.

-The classic pitch for in-house is 'hire someone for $80K instead of paying an agency $80K a year, same cost, more focus.'
+The classic pitch for in-house is 'hire one person and get more focus.'
 It sounds right on paper.
-In practice, one marketer cannot run the full stack a contractor needs: SEO, paid ads, content, video, GBP, CRM, reports, and brand.
-A specialist in any one of those skills costs the same as a generalist in all of them.
-The generalist does none of them at a real level.
-Agencies fix this by pooling skills over many clients so no one client pays for a full team.
+In practice, one marketer cannot run the full stack a contractor needs: SEO, paid advertising, content, video, GBP, CRM, reports, and brand.
+A specialist in any one of those skills has a different operating profile than a generalist trying to cover all of them.
+Agencies fix this by pooling skills over many clients so no one client has to staff the whole bench.

 Why speed matters more than you think